Mar 01, 2019 in Viewpoint

 According to Leesman, employees may be frustrated that the workplace has too few meeting rooms, as there are never enough available for booking, while in fact the issue lies in a culture of block booking meeting rooms but not showing up.
 We're talking about the famous 'no-shows'.
 This behavior is diminishing the experience of a physical space that could otherwise be fit for purpose.

-At Mapiq we believe that a dynamic workplace needs ad hoc meetings to thrive.
+At Mapiq we believe that a flexible workplace needs ad hoc meetings to thrive.
 Let's see why and how.